10up/gutenberg-best-practices/guides/including-frontend-javascript-with-a-block.md

 This automatically takes the JS file that is located at the relative file path and registers it using the `wp_register_script` function.
 The script gets the handle `namespace-example-view-script`.
 The handle is generated using the block namespace, followed by the block name, with the suffix `-view-script` added at the end.

 :::note
-WordPress expects and file that is provided via a relative file path to also have a `.asset.php` file next to it with the script dependencies and generated version number.
+WordPress expects a file that is provided via a relative file path to also have a `.asset.php` file next to it with the script dependencies and generated version number.
 Both `@wordpress/scripts` and `10up-toolkit` do this automatically for you using the `@wordpress/dependency-extraction-webpack-plugin`.
 :::note

 If your script relies on additional non-WordPress dependencies like a 3rd party library that cannot be installed via NPM you can also handle the registration of the view script manually and only provide the script handle you registered to the `viewScript` in the `block.json` file.